Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 [(back to top)](#scripting)

 ## Text
 Text is also written in blocks of code.
+For pokefirered users, the text is separated from the scripts into their own text.inc files.
 Here is an example text:
 ```
 LittlerootTown_ProfessorBirchsLab_Text_MightBeGoodIdeaToGoSeeRival: